-The number system on the board is often credited on a Brian Gamlin, a carpenter from Bury, Lancashire, who is said to have invented it at the age of 44 in 1896 but he died in 1903 without patenting his invention.
-But after extensive research by myself and by Patrick Chaplin we can find no evidence That Brian actually existed.
-I have personally viewed the online English and Welsh Census and contacted Bury Newspaper and Daily Mirror (see below) to see if any trace of Brain featured in their archives, unfortunately, no trace of Brian existence can be found.
+The number system on the board is often credited to a Brian Gamlin, a carpenter from Bury, Lancashire, who is said to have invented it at the age of 44 in 1896 but he died in 1903 without patenting his invention.
+After extensive research by myself and by Patrick Chaplin we can find no evidence that Brian Gamlin actually existed.
+I have personally viewed the online English and Welsh Census and contacted Bury Newspaper and Daily Mirror (see below) to see if any trace of Brian featured in their archives, unfortunately, no trace of Brian's existence can be found.
 So how and why is Brian credited for this?

 Apparently, The Daily Mirror in 1979 was asked the question “Who decided the numbers on a dartboard should be so jumbled and why?”
 A reply was sent and read:

 "Brian Gamlin of Bury, Lancashire, introduced the odd numbering system in our fairgrounds in 1896, boasting "No Skill Required".
 Drunks had no chance, as a test of sobriety, the darts game 'round the clock' (in which players have to score with darts in numerical order) became a great success".